-Spokane landscapes: Finding the right spot for your dog portrait session
+Spokane landscapes: Find the right place for dog portraits

 Some of my best days have happened when I throw my camera bag into Eddie’s trunk, grab Bella, and head out onto the open road in search of gorgeous Spokane landscapes.

 The rolling hills of the Palouse.

 The lush forests and lakes of North Idaho.